 4.5.1.
-The Director shall be notified of the initial start-up of each affected facility within 15 days after such date.
+The Director shall be notified of the initial start-up of Bucket Elevators BE01 & BE02 and the load out spout with the DSH system within 15 days after such date.
 The notification of these sources can be included in a single notification and needs to include a description of each affected source, equipment manufacturer, and serial number of the equipment if available.
 This notification supersedes the notification requirements of Condition 2.18.